ShebaDarko/Optimized-stock-portfolio/README.md

 ## 🎯 Problem Statement

-You are tasked with building a portfolio of stocks that optimizes returns given an initial budget of **$1000**.
+Bbuilding a portfolio of stocks that optimizes returns given an initial budget of **$1000**.
 The goal is to create a model that intelligently allocates this budget across a selection of stocks, taking into account their historical performance and risk factors.

 ### 📊 Data